DTJF/fbdoc/src/doc/Introduction.md

 format as input for the used back-end.

 Not all comments get exported.
-Only comments starting with a magic character are used to build the documentation, see \ref sectExaComments for details.
+Only comments starting with a magic character are used to build the documentation, see \ref SecExaComments for details.

 Also, not all FB source code gets exported.
 The output is reduced to